openrails/openrails/Source/Documentation/Manual/driving.rst

 during the activity run and a final report at the end of an activity.
 The evaluation reports various parameters to provide to the player info in order to improve his train driving ability.
-While the activity is running relevant data are stored and displayed.
+While the activity is running, relevant data are stored and displayed.
-The stored data are used to generate a report at the end of the activity.
+The stored data is used to generate a report at the end of the activity.

 ``How It Works``
 ''''''''''''''''

-Activity evaluation is enabled only for Activity mode, and requires the "Debrief evaluation" checkbox in the main menu window to be enabled.
+Activity evaluation is enabled only for Activity mode.
 Checking some checkboxes within the various option tabs of the main menu provides additional parameters for the activity evaluation.